ninekorn/sccoresystems-VD4VE--slim-version--draft/README.md

 directX rendering deactivated for the console.
 VR is removed and all physics objects removed but i will try and readd the spectrum visualizer soon as an overlay.

-To be tried with the Void Expanse draft for the 9sMODs Invasion series:
+To be tried with my 9sMods series in the game Void Expanse:

 https://drive.google.com/file/d/1VefBUM3YC4zeJGGVyN_aS5DzZYOJneAH/view?usp=sharing